 You must stop arthritis medications THREE DAYS before your procedure

-If this will pose a problem for you, please call the GI Associates office at
+If this poses a problem for you, please call the GI Associates office.

 Plavix, Coumadin, or any other blood thinning medications

 - Your primary care physician will be consulted and your blood thinning medications will need to be stopped five days before your exam.
-Call GI Associates of NH for specific instructions.
+Call GI Associates of New Hampshire for specific instructions.

-Continue taking your medications as prescribed unless it contains a diuretic.
+Continue taking your heart or blood pressure medications as prescribed unless they contains a diuretic.

 - Concord Preparation Instructions